AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

-The user's project role ('admin' or 'viewer') or environment-specific role (e.g. 'master:contributor' or 'stage:viewer').
-The character % can be used as a wildcard in the environment ID e.g. '%:viewer'.
-The role can be abbreviated, e.g. 'master:c'.
+The user's project role ('admin' or 'viewer') or environment type role (e.g. 'staging:contributor' or 'production:viewer').
+To remove a user from an environment type, set the role as 'none'.
+The % character can be used as a wildcard for the environment type, e.g. '%:viewer' to give the user the 'viewer' role on all types.
+The role can be abbreviated, e.g. 'production:v'.
 -  Default: `[]`
 -  Requires a value